guomy0611/annotation-as-search/README.md

 ### Extending AaS server and client

+There are still quite a few things missing from a complete annotation suite.
+Below, we have compiled a short introduction to implementing some of them.

 #### Changing the question generation algorithm.

 The file `annotation-helper/tree.py` contains the complete code for the question generation algorithm.